saranatour1/convex-panel/README.md

 - 📝 **Live Logs**: Monitor function calls, HTTP actions, and system events in real-time
 - 🔍 **Advanced Filtering**: Filter logs and data with query capabilities
 - 🔄 **Health Monitoring**: Track the health of your application with metrics for cache rates, scheduler health, database performance, and system latency
+- 📊 **Function Performance Monitoring**: Track invocation rates, error rates, execution times, and cache hit rates for your functions
+- 🔍 **Function Code Inspection**: View and analyze your function source code with syntax highlighting
+- 📈 **Performance Metrics Visualization**: See your function performance data with interactive charts and graphs
+- 🧪 **Function Testing**: Execute functions directly from the panel with custom inputs and view results
 - ✏️ **In-place Data Editing**: Directly edit your data values with double-click editing capability
 - 🎨 **Beautiful UI**: Sleek, developer-friendly interface that integrates with your app
 - 🔐 **Automatic Token Setup**: Automatically configures your Convex access token during installation